 For those who wish to earn a higher salary or pursue an administrative position, the U.S. Bureau of Labor Statistics (BLS) reported that a master's degree can help advance a teacher's career.
 A graduate education can also lead to a job as an instructional coordinator or an instructional technology specialist.
 Graduate programs usually require applicants to earn their teaching certification before gaining acceptance.

 Career Outlook and Salary Information

-Job opportunities for kindergarten, elementary and middle school teachers are expected to increase by 12% between 2012 and 2022, according to the BLS.
-Positions for high school teachers are expected to increase by 6% in that same time period.
+Job opportunities for kindergarten, elementary and middle school teachers are expected to increase by 6% between 2014 and 2024, according to the BLS.
+Positions for high school teachers are also expected to increase by 6% in that same time period.